Over the course of the last 17 months, Valorant players have seen seven different maps introduced and evolved over time.

 Of course, with there existing no public map selection feature, at least not yet anyway, each and every player must become students of each of the game's backdrops whether they like it or not.

 DBLTAP spoke with several of the game's best players from Team Liquid, The Guard and OpTic Gaming during Valorant Champions Tour Stage 1: Masters Reykjavík to get their thoughts on a common question — What is the best map in Valorant?
 Here's what we found.

 Ultimately, the consensus from the four players we interviewed appears to be simple.
 The best map in the games is the one that started it all — the three-laned, defending-side friendly floating island Ascent.

-For Liquid Travis "L1NK" Mendoza, it's got to be Ascent thanks to its perhaps being the truest test of skill.
+For Liquid Travis "L1NK" Mendoza, it's got to be Ascent thanks to it perhaps being the truest test of skill in the game.

 “I’d honestly say Ascent," L1NK told DBLTAP.
 "It seems like the most balanced.
 It seems like the most fair map."